BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

  - 0: device id.
 Some devices have an intrinsic ID while others do not.
 Also, the number of bytes in the ID may vary.
     Concretely, for an arduino, it is assumed to be always used with the localhost, so the id is a single byte.
-    For a spark core, the internal ID is retrieved.
+    For a spark core, the internal ID (16-hex digits?) will be retrieved.

 Comms Interface Format